sistaniabong/code-refactor/README.md

 ## Features
 The web application includes:
-- header image
+- Header image
-- navigation bar
+- Navigation bar
-- cards with text descrition and images
+- Cards with text descrition and images
-- footer at the bottom page.
+- Footer at the bottom page.

 ## Mock-Up
 The following image displays the web application's appearance: